 Founding Officer, 1979

-In a trailer in Willcox, while drafting the bylaws for a newly created orchestra, Bill and Barbara Chinworth and Scott Bracher choose the name Southern Arizona Symphony Orchestra.
-The Chinworths, Bracher and Janet Lombard are the official founders of SASO, to be known as “the musicians’ orchestra.'”
+In a trailer in Willcox, while drafting the bylaws for a newly created orchestra, Bill and Barbara Chinworth and Scott Braucher choose the name Southern Arizona Symphony Orchestra.
+The Chinworths, Braucher and Janet Lombard are the official founders of SASO, to be known as “the musicians’ orchestra.'”
 Incorporation papers are filed on July 26, 1979.

 The conductor is Henry Johnson, newly retired University of Arizona orchestra director.
 On October 28, the first concert features cellist Johathan Kramer and a Boccherini concerto.
 That premiere season also features Rico Saccani, piano soloist in the second concert and associate conductor of SASO’s first season.
 Our most famous “graduate,” Saccani went on to conduct the Metropolitan Opera and the Budapest Philharmonic.

 After the premiere season, Professor Johnson moves to San Diego.
 On short notice, the officers—all musicians—meet and decide to ask Alan Schultz to conduct.
 He accepts.
 A good decision.
 Alan Schultz continues to serve as music director for the next 15 seasons.

 SASO has always designed ambitious seasons and committed itself to performing the music with zeal.
 The orchestra traveled to Casa Grande, Green Valley, Nogales and other venues in Southern Arizona.
 The podium used today is the original—maybe it needs bronzing?
 There are several original players still playing with SASO today; they probably don’t need bronzing!